 I am fully back into work.
 Today was a long day in the field.
 Two hours driving, talking, endless speeches a la Uganda style, more talking, looking at some goats, visit a school.
 A typical day in the field.
-Then...
+Then getting back to office, driving through a typical Karamoja rainstorm.
+Slippery roads, but being very...
 Continue Reading →

 So I am doing this reading challenge with my sister.
 50 books in one year.
 52 actually, since one of the categories is 'a trilogy'.
 Either way, I'm doing not really well.
-I've read like 15 books or so and...
+I've read like 15 books or so and we're already in June.
+I really got to start catching up with her.
+Anyways, Sundays...
 Continue Reading →

 I miss home.
 And by home, I mean where I grew up.
 Apart from a couple months in the fall I haven’t really lived there for five years.
 That was no problem at all.
 I have lived in the most extraordinary places during those past five years.
 I have loved every second of it.
 Living on my own suits me well.
 But I have to admit that I really enjoy coming home for a visit and not having to think about laundry or cooking for a little while.
 Last weekend I spent a bit of time at home again after a month or so.
 As soon as I stepped into the freshly painted kitchen, dinner was ready and I could just eat along.